rasbt/pattern_classification/resources/data_glossary.md

 #### Kernel Density Estimation
 [[back to top](#table-of-contents)]

-Non-parametric techniques (in constast to Maximum Likelihood Estimates) to estimate probability densities without requiring prior knowledge of the underlying model of the probability distribution.
+Non-parametric techniques to estimate probability densities from the available data without requiring prior knowledge of the underlying model of the probability distribution.

 <br>
 <br>